pczuppon/AMRWithinHost/README.md

 # Within-host dynamics of antibiotic resistance
-Code to reproduce the results of the manuscript "Stochastic within-host dynamics of antibiotic resistance: Resistant survival probability, size at the end of treatment and carriage time after treatment"
+Code to reproduce the results of the manuscript "A stochastic analysis of the interplay between antibiotic dose, mode of action, and bacterial competition in the evolution of antibiotic resistance"